XanderF98/Bing-A11y-Overhaul/README.md

 While supporting the Bing search platform at Microsoft, I led a focused accessibility (A11y) execution initiative to stabilize release quality, reduce defect intake, and improve compliance across a high‑traffic user experience.
 At the start of this effort, accessibility work was being handled reactively across multiple teams, with inconsistent acceptance criteria, unclear ownership, and a rapidly growing backlog that increased both delivery risk and rework.
 This initiative transformed accessibility from a fragmented, late‑stage activity into a predictable, integrated delivery discipline.

+Note
-Note: All metrics and visuals in this repository are generated from synthetic data to preserve confidentiality while accurately representing the execution patterns and impact of the work.
+All metrics and visuals in this repository are generated from synthetic data to preserve confidentiality while accurately representing the execution patterns and impact of the work.

 The Problem